Home

 Identification: This is a large mound-shaped dorid with a distinctive sculpted appearance.
 The notum is smooth with large raised ridges and tubercles.
 There is usually a mid-dorsal longitudinal ridge flanked by compound tubercles that are often rough "mirror images" on either side.
 The tubercles become smaller marginally.
 The margin is thin and translucent, sometimes edged in pink.
 The color varies from light yellow to caramel to grayish tan with the tubercles and rhinophores a light cream or pale yellow.
 Rarely, the notum may be gray.
 (Note 1) Its gills appear to change from light tan during the day to chocolate brown or blood red at night.

 Natural history: Asteronotus cespitosus is a moderately common dorid found in protected to highly exposed rocky areas.
 It has been found in tide pools and subtidally to 20 m (65 ft).
 It is typically active at night but it may rest in the open during the day.
 Occasionally, the commensal shrimp, Zenopontonia rex (= Periclimenes imperator), lives on this nudibranch.
 Compounds characteristic of the blue-gray sponge Dysidea herbacea have been isolated from A. cespitosus suggesting that it feeds on that species.
-(Fahey & Garson, 2002)
+(Fahey & Garson, 2002) It may lay a yellow egg mass.

 Distribution: Big Island, Maui, Molokai, Oahu, Kauai and French Frigate Shoals (also Johnston Atoll?); widely distributed in the Indo-Pacific.